-Typhus, for constipation, stools light coloured; also Potassium phosphate.
+Typhus, for constipation, stools light coloured; also Potassium mucous membrane (alkaline).

-All cerations, all, when there is a swelling or a dirty white tongue, or a mealy flour-like scaly surface, or a fibrinous white discharge.
+Ulcerations, all, when there is a swelling or a dirty white tongue, or a mealy flour-like scaly surface, or a fibrinous white discharge.
 See also Calcium sulphate.

-Ulceration of the cs and cervix uteri, with the characteristic discharge of thick white mild secretions (glandular or follicular) from the mucous membrane (alkaline).
+Ulceration of the cs and cervix uteri, with the characteristic discharge of thick white mild secretions (glandular or follicular) from the